Lyndir/MasterPassword/External/TestFlightSDK/README.txt

     5. If libTestFlight.a is not listed, drag and drop the library from your Project Navigator to the Link Binary With Libraries area
     6. Repeat Steps 2 - 5 until all targets you want to use the SDK with have the SDK linked

+3. Add libz to your Link Binary With Libraries Build Phase

+    1. Select your Project in the Project Navigator
+    2. Select the target you want to enable the SDK for
+    3. Select the Build Phases tab
+    4. Open the Link Binary With Libraries Phase
+    5. Click the + to add a new library
+    6. Find libz.dylib in the list and add it
+    7. Repeat Steps 2 - 6 until all targets you want to use the SDK with have libz.dylib

-3. In your Application Delegate:
+4. In your Application Delegate:

     1. Import TestFlight: `#import "TestFlight.h"`
     NOTE: If you do not want to import TestFlight.h in every file you may add the above line into you pre-compiled header (`<projectname>_Prefix.pch`) file inside of the

-            #ifdef __OBJC__ section.
+            #ifdef __OBJC__
+        section.
         This will give you access to the SDK across all files.

-    2. Get your Team Token which you can find at [http://testflightapp.com/dashboard/team/](http://testflightapp.com/dashboard/team/) select the team you are using from the team selection drop down list on the top of the page and then select edit.
+    2. Get your Team Token which you can find at [http://testflightapp.com/dashboard/team/](http://testflightapp.com/dashboard/team/) select the team you are using from the team selection drop down list on the top of the page and then select Team Info.

     3. Launch TestFlight with your Team Token